 Treating Graves’ Disease

-- Anti-thyroid medications: These prescription oral medications help prevent the thyroid from producing hormones by interfering with the gland’s use of iodine (which it needs for hormone production).
-These drugs may also be used before or after RAI as a supplemental treatment.
+- Anti-thyroid medications: These oral medications block the thyroid’s ability to use iodine, helping to reduce hormone production).
+They may also be used before or after RAI as a supplemental treatment.

-- Beta blockers: While these medications don’t block production of thyroid hormones, they can block the effects of hormones on your body, providing relief for such symptoms as heart palpitations, tremors, anxiety, heat intolerance and sweating, muscle weakness and diarrhea.
+- Beta blockers: These medications don’t reduce thyroid hormone levels but block their effects on your body, helping to control symptoms like heart palpitations, tremors, anxiety, heat intolerance and sweating, muscle weakness, and diarrhea.

 - Corticosteroids to reduce swelling behind the eyeballs

-- Prisms in your eyeglasses, which may correct double vision
+- Prisms in eyeglasses to reduce double vision

-- Orbital decompression surgery to address bulging eyes; this procedure gives your eyes room to return to their normal position.
-It’s usually performed if you risk vision loss due to pressure on the optic nerve.
+- Orbital decompression surgery to relieve eye pressure and reposition bulging eyes, especially in severe cases.
+This procedure is usually performed for those at risk for vision loss due to pressure on the optic nerve.

 To learn more about the resources available for treating Graves’ disease at Cooper or to request an appointment, please call 800.8.COOPER (800.826.6737).